This post may contain affiliate links. See our affiliate disclaimer here.

 Olympic Peninsula

-Driving highway 101 around the Olympic Peninsula is a short but sweet RV road trip.
+Driving Highway 101 around the Olympic Peninsula is a short but sweet RV road trip.
 The complete Olympic Peninsula rod trip is just over 300 miles, so it can easily be completed in a few days.

 On the other hand, there is so much to see in this region you could also stay for weeks.
-The main attraction on the Peninsula is Olympic National Park which features a lush rain forest, stunning mountain peaks, crystal clear lakes and the Pacific Coast.
+The main attraction on the Peninsula is Olympic National Park which features a lush rainforest, stunning mountain peaks, crystal clear lakes, and the Pacific Coast.

 There are plenty of RV campground options in the area.
-There are several private campgrounds just off highway 101 and there are 10 campgrounds in the National Park that can accommodate RVs.
+There are several private campgrounds just off Highway 101 and there are 10 campgrounds in the National Park that can accommodate RVs.

 Most National Park campsites are designed for RVs up to 21 feet long, and none of them accept rigs over 35 feet.
 If you plan to camp in the park, make sure to travel in a smaller RV.